-The selected plan is the 4-foot deepening.
-The summaries of both the 4-foot and the 5-foot plans are presented for comparison.
+The selected plan is the 5-foot deepening.
+The summaries of both the 4-foot and the 5-foot plans are presented for comparison as the initial analysis started with the 4-foot deepening.

 8.1 Resources within the Construction Limits